aditi1122000/Competetive-Programming/README.md

 # Competetive-Programming
-Hello there, I have created a repository for various fundamental and conceptual problems for programming.
+Hello there, I have created a repository for various fundamental and conceptual problems in programming.
 I will be updating it in Python and C language as of now.
-Opend for suggestions.
+Open for suggestions.
 Appreciated.